 Campus Safety Services maintains a collaborative network with the Philadelphia Police Department, Southeastern Pennsylvania Transportation Authority (SEPTA) Police Department, Pennsylvania State Police, Upper Dublin Police Department (Ambler Campus) and other law enforcement agencies.
 Temple Police maintains memoranda of understanding with both the Philadelphia Police Department and with the Upper Dublin Police Department.

-Temple Police is currently staffed by approximately 120 sworn police officers (including supervisors and detectives) patrolling area campuses.
+Temple Police is currently staffed by approximately 110 sworn police officers (including supervisors and detectives) patrolling area campuses.
 Each officer is a Pennsylvania-certified law enforcement officer who has received state-mandated police recruit training at an accredited police academy and is authorized to enforce the law and make arrests similar to any municipal police department officer.
 Annually, Temple Police are certified through state-mandated, inservice training in accordance with the Municipal Police Officers' Education and Training Commission (MPOETC).
 Training modules include updates to the Pennsylvania Crimes Code, Vehicle Code, and Rules of Criminal Procedure.
-Other sessions focus on the core concepts of procedural justice and police legitimacy, and address how to build respectful and effective relationships with the community while improving officer safety.
+Other training sessions focus on the core concepts of procedural justice and police legitimacy, and address how to build respectful and effective relationships with the community while improving officer safety.
 Additional training includes certification in C.P.R. and the use of Automated External Defibrillators.

 Temple Police also utilize an integrated Computer Aided Dispatch (CAD) system directly linked to the Philadelphia Police Communication Center's CAD system.
-This technology allows Campus Safety Services operators to view real-time information and dispatch personnel.
+This technology allows Campus Safety Services Communication Center personnel to view real-time information and dispatch personnel.
 Dispatchers have multiple monitors that give them the ability to oversee all systems from their stations.
 Campus Safety Services dispatchers may monitor Philadelphia Police activity in the area of university campuses and property within the City of Philadelphia through interface with the Philadelphia Police CAD.
+In addition to police services, Campus Safety Services also has a Security Division that includes approximately 43 Temple security officers and approximately 325 full and part-time security officers from Allied Universal Security Services, a contract security company.
+Approximately 40 of these security officers are assigned to maintain security in on-campus student residence halls.
+Due to the pandemic, the residence halls and academic buildings were de-densified.
+Academic buildings reduced operating hours and some residence halls were closed needing less security personnel.